sebyx07/theme-webarch/README.md

 ###Extra
 I also included `js_css_parser.rb` a ruby script to get all all the links to js/css file from html files **recursively**.
 It's a bit modified for this template, but if you know some ruby you will get run in no time for any html

+`css_parser.rb` changes the path of img/fonts in css files. **don't** run it inside this the folder, use it in other non meteor templates.

 Use it as you will